 This post may contain affiliate links.
 You can read my affiliate policy here.

-Here are some other recipes you might like to try:
+Here are some other quick and easy holiday recipes you might like to try:

 Scroll down for the printable card for this air fryer ham steak recipe, or read on for all the details.

 You can buy pre-cut ham steaks, or cut steaks from a whole precooked ham.

 You can also use frozen ham steaks for this recipe, however the cook times will be longer (see below for more details on air frying times for frozen ham steaks).